raychorn/webpy_django_sample/README.md

 See also: https://pypi.python.org/pypi/django-standalone for some insights into how this was done.

+Requires Django 1.4.x however with some work it might work with Django 1.5.x or later.

 The project template provides support for both mysql and sqlite3 however any django db backend could be used; these are the ones I chose to use for my sample.